Fundraising for Veterans

 – The U.S. Postal Service used to accept packages and letters to “Any Service Member” or “Any Wounded Service Member,” but stopped doing so.
 Consider supporting one of the nonprofit organizations dedicated to helping our veterans and troops and their families.

-– Are you planning on creating your own non-profit (search for creating a non-profit) for helping out veterans and troops?
+– Are you planning on starting your own non-profit for helping out veterans and troops?
 There may already be a charity or a local group out there doing exactly what you’re planning on doing.
 The advantage of helping out or partnering with an established group is that they will already have a well oiled system in place to get help and support to veterans and troops quickly.

 HomesForOurTroops.org – builds homes for severely injured veterans.

 GuardianAngelsForSoldiersPet.org – takes care of a wounded veteran’s pet.